learn-co-curriculum/dsc-git-intro/README.md

 You will be able to:

-* Fork a repository from GitHub to create your own copy
-* Use `git clone` to clone a repository to your local computer
+* Use git clone to clone a repository
-* Use `git status` to see the status of your locally cloned Git repository
-* Use `git add .` to add your local changes to be committed
-* Use `git commit -am "Commit Message"` to commit changes that have been added with a message
-* Use `git push` to upload your local changes to GitHub
+* Use `git add`, `git commit`, and `git push` to make changes to a repository
+* Describe the difference between a forked and a cloned respository
+* Compare local and remote repositories

 ## Some terminology and concepts